corefan/xenko-docs/en/manual/graphics/graphics-compositor/render-targets.md

-# Render to a texture
+# Render textures

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Programmer</span>

-You can send a camera's view to a texture and use the texture on objects in your scene.
+With **render textures**, you can send a camera's view to a texture and use the texture on objects in your scene.
 For example, you can use this to display part of your scene on a TV screen in the same scene, such as security camera footage.

 For API details, see [Textures and render targets](../low-level-api/textures-and-render-targets.md).